Xavier Becerra: Early career

-Becerra began his career as a lawyer, working on cases involving individuals who had mental disorders for the Legal Assistance Corporation of Central Massachusetts (now Community Legal Aid).
+Becerra began his career as an attorney, working on cases involving individuals who had mental disorders for the Legal Assistance Corporation of Central Massachusetts (now Community Legal Aid).

-Becerra worked as an administrative assistant for California state senator Art Torres in 1986.
+Becerra returned to California, and in 1986, became an administrative assistant for Democratic State Senator Art Torres of Los Angeles.
 He served as a deputy attorney general in the California Department of Justice under Attorney General John Van de Kamp from 1987 to 1990.

 After incumbent state assemblyman Charles Calderon decided to seek a seat in the California Senate, Becerra launched a grass-roots campaign for the California State Assembly, defeating Calderon's Senate aide Marta Maestas in the Democratic primary.
 He went on to defeat Republican Lee Lieberg and Libertarian Steven Pencall, receiving 60% of the vote.
 Becerra served one term in the State Assembly, representing California's 59th district, from 1990 to 1992.
 As a state legislator, Becerra worked to pass a law that would increase gang members' sentences.

 U.S. House of Representatives (1993–2017)

 Elections

 In 1992, 25th district congressman Edward Roybal announced his retirement after 30 years in Congress.
 Becerra entered the race for the seat, which had been renumbered as the 30th district after redistricting.
 Becerra won the Democratic primary with a plurality of 32% of the vote.
 In the general election, he defeated Republican nominee Morry Waksberg, 58%–24%.
 He won re-election to a second term in 1994 with 66% of the vote.
 His district was renumbered as the 31st district after the 2000 census.

 After redistricting, ahead of the 2012 elections, most of Becerra's old district became the 34th district.
 He defeated Republican Stephen Smith 85.6% to 14.4%.

 Tenure

 Becerra was a member of the Congressional Hispanic Caucus, of which he served as chairman during the 105th Congress.

 Becerra voted against the Emergency Economic Stabilization Act of 2008 because he "wanted to see direct protections for responsible homeowners" in the bill.

-Becerra was appointed assistant to the Speaker of the House for the 110th Congress.
+Becerra was appointed assistant to the speaker of the House for the 110th Congress.
 He won his bid to succeed John Larson as Vice-Chair in the 111th Congress, defeating Marcy Kaptur of Ohio by a vote of 175–67.

 Becerra successfully ran for a second term as Vice-Chair in 2011 to serve during the 112th Congress.

 During the 111th Congress and 112th Congress, Becerra served on several high-profile committees.
 He was appointed to serve on the National Commission on Fiscal Responsibility and Reform (often called Bowles-Simpson/Simpson-Bowles) on March 24, 2010.
 Becerra was selected to serve on the Joint Select Committee on Deficit Reduction (also known as the Super Committee) on August 11, 2011.
 And on December 23, 2011, he was appointed to serve on a bi-cameral conference committee to find bi-partisan solutions on middle-class tax cuts, unemployment insurance, and the Medicare physician payment rate.

 Becerra had a seat on the House Ways and Means Committee and was the first Latino to serve on the committee.